 This is an astute point that had eluded us, thank you.
 We have now included a description of how CMC could be used for model simplification in our discussion with the following paragraph, “In Figure 4, we present the workflow for our approach, which includes as its last step comparing output samples with the target distribution.
 As discussed above, if output samples do not correspond with the target, this may indicate that a model isn't fit for purpose.
 Conversely, if there is correspondence with the target distribution, it is possible that a simplified model -- with (say) one or more fewer parameters -- could also recapitulate the same results.
 Thus, a process of repeated rounds of model simplification then CMC could be pursued until output samples no longer correspond with the target.
-The most parsimonious model would then be the simplest case where the output samples still match the target.”
+The most parsimonious model would then be the simplest case where the output samples still match the target.
+We note however, that may be dangerous when using the most parsimonious model to predict other functionals”